tjosephcarroll/CSPBenchmark/README.md

     * IRIS Application Image
   * All modular pieces can be extended or replaced for your specific application or test

-Currently under development and subject to change.
-Current work is being done to write examples using docker-compose, Docker Swarm, and Kubernetes.

 TODO:
 * Write directions